 Skip to content

-The Smoking, nutrition, alcohol and physical activity (SNAP) into life project was funded by Healthway, the Alcohol Education and Rehabilitation Foundation (AERF), the Kimberley Division of General Practice, and the Kimberley Aboriginal Medical Services Council (KAMSC).
-The project aimed to develop a fun, interactive and educational board game to help convey the importance of protective and risk factors contributing to chronic disease, such as:
+The Smoking, Nutrition, Alcohol and Physical Activity (SNAP) Into Life Project aimed to develop a fun, interactive and educational board game to help convey the importance of protective and risk factors contributing to chronic disease, such as:

 This culturally appropriate resource was designed specifically to target young people in the Kimberley region of Western Australia (WA).
 A set of sexual health cards was also developed to be available separately on request.
 Copies of the game were professionally produced and given to schools and community organisations across the region.
 A project officer was also employed to raise awareness of the resource, and be available to teach groups how to use it, and highlight its significant messages.